JaysusM/vid.io/README.md

 ## Limitations:

+- Non Authenticated users clips expires after 6 hours.
-- Only files under 20MB can be uploaded to be shared.
+- Only files under 100MB can be uploaded to be shared.

 ## Installation